Communist bandit: History

-The term of "Communist bandits" to describe the Chinese Communist Party was began in the tumultuous years of the Chinese Civil War between the Nationalists and the Communists.
-On July 15, 1947, Document 0744 ordered the Communist Party and its forces to be called "Communist bandits" as a form of rectification of names, to the exclusion of all other terms, such as "Red bandits" (in Chinese 赤匪).
-Along with the term fei, the term was used in official documents to describe the authorities established on Mainland China and their agencies, and in several slogans such as "Fight against Gongfei's Animalistic Life".
+The term of "Communist bandits" to describe the Chinese Communist Party during the Chinese Civil War between the Nationalists and the Communists.
+When the Imperial Japanese Army occupied parts of China during the Second Sino-Japanese War, the Japanese occupation authorities used the term "Red bandits" and "Communist bandits".
+On July 15, 1947, Document 0744 ordered the CCP and its forces to be called "Communist bandits" as a form of rectification of names, to the exclusion of all other terms, such as "Red bandits" (in Chinese 赤匪).
+Along with the term fei, the term was used in official documents to describe the authorities established on Mainland China and their agencies, and in several slogans such as "Fight against Communist Bandit's Animalistic Life".
 In the 1980s, the term was replaced by "Chinese Communist Authorities".